SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 Design tokens of the onyx design system always begin with the prefix `onyx-` so you always can be sure to know the source of your token.
 :::

-Color tokens in general are a little more complicated than unit tokens because of their sepecific usage.
+Color tokens in general are a little more complicated than unit tokens because of their specific usage.
 To get more details about the color palette system and the transmission into the token system (considering light mode and dark mode) please visit the [color documentation](/basics/colors).

 ![Logo](/assets/token_naming.png)